-This winds up being a personal definition for how far healing can go: based upon terms of acceptance placed upon life, our bodies… our soul.
+This winds up being a personal definition of how far healing can go: based upon terms of acceptance placed upon life, our bodies.
+Our soul.

 If one accepts a diminished state, then healing is likewise diminished.
 If one embraces life fully, then the healing process then fulfills out as water fills a bowl.

-In Taoism, a person accepts their ever changing nature.
-The only limit being what we ourselves bound ourselves by.
-Healing isn’t process to push, it’s part of everyday movement of life.
-Every day we change, every day… our souls shift (and then heal) into something new.
+In Taoism, a person accepts an ever-changing nature.
+The only limit is what we bound ourselves by in our choices.
+Healing isn’t a process to push; it’s part of the everyday movement of life.
+Every day we change, every day, our souls shift (and then heal) into something new.

-Once discovering this, healing becomes more than simply a repair process… instead the mind and body integrate into a process of embracing those shifting moments, ever becoming what you accept yourself to be.
-So from this perspective (as it’s part of the movement of the soul) healing is as much a spiritual process as a physical process.
+Once discovering this, healing becomes more than merely a repair process.
+Instead, the mind and body integrate into a process of embracing those shifting moments, ever becoming what you accept yourself to be.
+So from this perspective (as it’s part of the movement of the soul), healing is as much a spiritual process as a physical process.
 It becomes a process of growth.

-This could be confusing since from a Taoist perspective, on one hand being complete in every breath and on the other hand expanding and changing to something new upon each moment.
-For a Taoist simply living is the ultimate healing practice, in which it isn’t a process of healing into what you were, but instead transforming constantly anew, upon each breath , upon each morning sun rise.
-Healing literally then becomes a state of being.
+From a Taoist perspective, on the one hand being complete in every breath and on the other side expanding and changing to something new upon each moment.
+For a Taoist merely living is the ultimate healing practice, in which it isn’t a process of healing into what you were, but instead transforming constantly anew, upon each breath, upon each morning sunrise.
+Healing then becomes a state of being.

 When you hear about Taoist Masters having a “high energy” about them, It comes out of the very process of being oneself and always transforming into oneself creating a soulful dynamo that drives a Taoist Master’s healing ability.